cloudflare/workers-docs/src/content/archive/recipes/streaming-responses.md

 ---
-title: "Streaming Responses"
+title: 'Streaming Responses'
 ---

 A Worker script doesn't need to prepare its entire response body before delivering a Response to `event.respondWith()`.
-Using a TransformStream, it is possible to stream a response body *after* sending the response's front matter (i.e., HTTP status line and headers).
+Using a TransformStream, it is possible to stream a response body _after_ sending the response's front matter (i.e., HTTP status line and headers).
 This allows us to minimize:

 - The visitor's time-to-first-byte.